cerulean747/Reddit-Comment-Removal/README.md

 I use five models, including a baseline dummy classifier, logistic regression, random forest, gradient boosting, and Naïve-Bayes.
 My baseline dummy classifier generates predictions using probabilities based on the training set’s class distribution.

 For 2), I use a word embedding approach.
 Word embeddings can capture contextual meanings of words by capturing relationships between words.
 These words are transformed into numerical vectors, which are learned in such a way that words with similar meanings will also have similar representation in the vector space.
 This context is not captured by bag-of-words models.
-I use both a default word embedding layer as well as a set of embeddings pretrained on Wikipedia: https://wikipedia2vec.github.io/wikipedia2vec/intro/
+I use both a default word embedding layer used in Keras as well as a set of embeddings pretrained on Wikipedia: https://wikipedia2vec.github.io/wikipedia2vec/intro/

 Based on the pre-trained Wikipedia embeddings, we can see what some of the most similar words to the most "important" words in our corpus are, using cosine similarity.